scotws/LiaraForth/docs/MANUAL.md

 ## Setting Up the Hardware

+First, be aware that you are doing all this at your own risk.
+See the file COPYING.txt for details and the section on the license at the end of this document.

-The information in this section is based on the [Most Very Unofficial Guide to the W65C265SXB](https://github.com/scotws/265SXB-Guide).
+On a more cheerful note, you might want to read the more detailed instructions in the [Most Very Unofficial Guide to the W65C265SXB](https://github.com/scotws/265SXB-Guide) for most of the steps here.

 ### Accessing the 265SXB via a Terminal